 - weak breathing muscles

-Type 2 SMA may shorten life expectancy, but most people with type 2 SMA survive into adulthood and live long lives.
-People with type 2 SMA will have to use a wheelchair to get around.
+Type 2 SMA may shorten life expectancy, but most people with type 2 SMA survive into adulthood.
+People with type 2 SMA often use a wheelchair.
 They may also need equipment to help them breathe better at night.

-Type 3 SMA can also be referred to as late-onset SMA, mild SMA, or Kugelberg-Welander disease.
-The symptoms of this type of SMA are more variable.
-People with type 3 SMA generally have between four and eight SMN2 genes.
+Type 3 SMA is also referred to as juvenile SMA, mild SMA, or Kugelberg-Welander disease.
+It affects around 10% of people with SMA.
+The symptoms of this type are more variable.
+People with type 3 SMA generally have between three to four SMN2 genes.

 When symptoms start

 The symptoms begin after 18 months of age.
-It’s usually diagnosed by age 3, but the exact age of onset can vary.
-Some people may not begin to experience symptoms until early adulthood.
+It’s usually diagnosed by age 3, but the exact age of onset varies.
+Some may not begin to experience symptoms until early adulthood.

-People with type 3 SMA can usually stand and walk on their own, but they may lose the ability to walk when they get older.
-Other symptoms include:
+People with type 3 SMA can usually stand and walk independently, but they may lose the ability to walk as they age.
+Other symptoms may include:

 - difficulty getting up from seated positions

 - muscle fatigue

 - an increase in weakness over time